Moddable-OpenSource/moddable/documentation/network/network.md

 ### `onClose()`

-The `onClose` callback is invoked when the connection is lost.
+The `onClose` callback is invoked when the connection is lost, because of a network error or because the MQTT broker closed thee connection.

 ```
 mqtt.onClose = function() {